AdguardTeam/AdguardForWindows/README.md

-# AdguardForWindows
+# Adguard for Windows

-Open bug tracker for Adguard
+This repository is used as an open bug tracker.
+Anybody can report an issue here.